 - These gases have a harmful greenhouse effect, which is the most dangerous thing given the current environmental conditions.

 - The carbon material released from the chimney in the form of fly ash pollutes the environment in the most adverse way.

 - The coal power plant produces a large amount of electricity for our homes, hospital, industries, schools, etc.

-- Coal has been used as fuel sources for locomotives for years.
+- Coal has been used as a fuel source for locomotives for years.